 - Sign the AKA petition to President Trump

-This type of advocacy is the only way to ensure that kratom remains available for those whose lives it has positively affected.
-Your voice matters, and many past kratom bans have crumbled under the weight of passionate public outcry.
+This type of advocacy is the only way to ensure that kratom laws stay fair, and it remains available for those whose lives it has positively affected.
+Your voice matters and many past kratom bans have crumbled under the weight of passionate public outcry.